 With the result the Tide move back into a tie for first place in the division.
 The Vancouver Whitecaps Residency were shocked 3-0 in Spokane by the last-place Spiders on the same night.
 In Yakima the Reds kept pace with a 4-1 victory over the Abottsford Mariners.

+A playoff entry, and perhaps the division title as well, will be decided July 19th at Curtis High School in Tacoma when Yakima Reds visit the Tide at 7:00 PM.
 It is a must-result match for Tacoma.
 A win or a draw sends the Tide to the playoffs for the second consecutive season.
 A loss would put Yakima in the playoffs and eliminate TFC.

 Standings

-July 19 at Ogden
+Vancouver: July 18 at BYU July 19 at Ogden

-July 19 Yakima
+Tacoma: July 19 Yakima

-July 19 at Tacoma
+Yakima: July 19 at Tacoma

-The Tide traveled to Salem on July 12th and took on a recently rejuvenated Cascade Surge.
+Tacoma-4 Cascade-3 The Tide traveled to Salem on July 12th and took on a recently rejuvenated Cascade Surge.
 The match was a back and forth affair that saw Tacoma fall behind 1-0 in the very first minute.
 The Tide went on a scoring spree before the half was over with goals by Chase Tangney (14th minute), and a brace by Spencer Schomaker (18th, 36th).

 Tacoma's 3-1 halftime lead slipped away when the Surge jumped back with goals in the 55th and 66th minutes.
 It was left up to Rory Agu, Tacoma native, to put the Tide back on top for good and he did so with an 81st minute tally.